aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheIamAuthenticationPlugin.md

 To enable the IAM Authentication Plugin, add the plugin code `iam` to the [ `plugins`](../UsingTheGoWrapper.md#connection-plugin-manager-parameters) parameter value.
 Then, specify parameters that are required or specific to your case.

+### Connecting with the Go-MySQL Driver

+When connecting through IAM with the Go-MySQL-Driver, the additional parameter `allowCleartextPasswords=true` is required.
+By default, MySQL encrypts the password and when AWS receives it for IAM authentication it doesn't decrypt it and is unable to connect.
+When `allowCleartextPasswords` is set to `true` AWS receives the password as-is and is able to connect.

+Additional case-specific configuration can be handled by registering a tls.Config with the underlying driver.
+See [MySQL IAM Sample Code](../../../examples/iam_mysql_example.go) for an example.

 ## IAM Authentication Plugin Parameters

 | Parameter        |  Value  | Required | Description                                                                                                                                                                                                                                              | Example Value                                       |